Types of Namkeen: Complete Guide to Indian Savoury Snacks 2026

 South Indian Namkeens

-Mullu Muruklu
+Mullu Murukulu

 A crunchy spiral snack made using rice flour and spices.
 One of the most loved tea-time snacks in South India.